vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Profiles/00_introduction.md

 provided to each Falsum Fabrication run.
 So, you can easily access them using context accessors without needing to declare these on your own.

+These are also meant to share pre-generated values for the falsum to remain internally consistent; _e.g._ person born in Germany will probably have german nationality, probably will have a telephone number starting with `+49` local prefix, main language will be german and first name will most likely be Hans.

 ## Schema Declaration

-To declare you want to have access to a profile, you need to provide the profile's name into a [Schema input](../Building-Blocks/02_schema-input.md) like this:
+To declare that you want to have access to a profile, you need to provide the profile's name into a [Schema input](../Building-Blocks/02_schema-input.md) like this: